On Convergence Analysis of Network-GIANT: An approximate Hessian-based fully distributed optimization algorithm: Convergence Analysis

-\begin{proof} See Appendix B. \end{proof} \begin{remark} In \cite{li_na_gradient_tracking}, which established a linear convergence result for the gradient tracking based first-order distributed optimization algorithm, the authors showed that (see Lemma 2 in \cite{li_na_gradient_tracking}) when $\eta < \frac{1}{L}$ (using the notation of our paper), the spectral radius of the corresponding matrix
+\begin{proof} A proof is provided in Appendix \ref{appen:th_2}. \end{proof} \begin{remark} In \cite{li_na_gradient_tracking}, which established a linear convergence result for the gradient tracking based first-order distributed optimization algorithm, the authors showed that (see Lemma 2 in \cite{li_na_gradient_tracking}) when $\eta < \frac{1}{L}$ (using the notation of our paper), the spectral radius of the corresponding matrix